sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

  * Right-click on the current price element and select Inspect.
     - If the element has an ID or class, enter this as your `targetXPath` and test the results.
         - If this is creating widgets in multiple locations on the page, find the ID or class of this element's parent and place it in front of the current `targetXPath`.
 Example: `targetXPath: '.parent-class/.price-element-class'`
-        - Repeat these steps up as many parent elements as necessary to get to a unique value, adding each parent identifier before the previous value.
+        - Repeat these steps up as many parent elements as necessary to get to a unique value, adding each parent identifier before the previous value, separated by a `/`.
 This is usually only 1-3 levels.
     - If the element does not have an ID or class, enter the parent element's ID or class as the `targetXPath` and test the results.
         - If this is creating multiple widgets or contains non-price text, place the original price element's tag-name after the previous value and count the number of elements with that same tag-name that exist under the same parent <i>before</i> the desired price element, including children of sibling elements.
 This number will be the index.